carhartt21/PRISM/README.md

 ### Fréchet Inception Distance (FID)
 - **Range**: [0, ∞) (lower is better)
-- **What it measures**: Distance between Gaussian fits of Inception-v3 feature embeddings for real vs. generated samples.
+- **What it measures**: Distance between Gaussian fits of Inception-v3 feature embeddings for original vs. generated samples.
 - **Best when**: You need a holistic realism signal that correlates with human judgment across varied datasets; ideal for tracking progress while training or comparing different model checkpoints.
+- **Data requirements**: Supply `--target <target_domain>` or `--fid-stats stats.npz` so FID can draw from the desired distribution.

 ### Structural Similarity Index (SSIM)
 - **Range**: [-1, 1] (higher is better)